jagnani73/LenDen/README.md

 - A _Lender_ provides liquidity across multiple blockchains, earning interest by allowing their tokens or NFTs to be used as treasury for loans.

 - A _Borrower_ accesses instant liquidity by placing their tokens or NFTs as collateral, ensuring timely repayment to maintain their cross-chain reputation and retain their assets.

+-  LenDen allows _Cross-chain borrowing_ enables users to instantly access liquidity from multiple blockchains, using their tokens or NFTs as collateral.
+This flexibility amplifies financial accessibility, allowing assets on one blockchain to be leveraged for loans on another, seamlessly and securely, enhancing the utility of digital assets globally.

+- It gives user the privilege of _Multi-Chain Lending_ allows lenders to offer liquidity across diverse blockchains, optimizing yield and portfolio diversification.
+Borrowers access loans by collateralizing digital assets.